 Cookie Sheet Magnet Scramble

 Oh so easy, I hate to include it!
 If you need something to fill a little time or occupy a younger child.
 Cookie sheets from the dollar store and magnets are a great match.
 We simply un-jumbled them and put them in order!
-If I get a bit crafty, I would love to print out and laminate a picture for each with the correct phonetic sound.
-Maybe someday soon ;)
+You could also add a matching component with flash cards or laminated letters.
+Or you can call out a letter and have your child find it!

 This is an easy water bin that I fill with foam letters and a fish tank net from the pet store (great for sensory bins).
 Liam simply caught a letter, named it, thought of a word and worked on the sound the letter made.
 Also check out our alphabet wash we did in the Spring! (post here)

-I hope you have enjoyed another collection of very easy (almost too easy) DIY alphabet activities!
-There are so many ways to tweak each activity to meet the developmental needs of the individual child.
-Make it easier, make it harder, but just make it!
-Homemade activities are so much fun and they teach children that many things can be made and not bought!
+I hope you enjoyed our collection of very easy (almost too easy) DIY alphabet activities!
+There are so many ways to tweak our alphabet activities to meet the developmental needs of the individual child.
+Make it easier, make it harder, but just make these simple alphabet activities!
+Homemade activities are so much fun.
+They teach children that fun can be made and not bought!
 Although some items, of course, are purchased for these activities, they are easily reused for a variety of other activities!